Mills County, Texas: General history

 The Soil Bank Program under the Eisenhower administration in the 1950s paid farmers to transform under-producing farmland to pastureland, and most of the land never returned to production.
+By 1959, cropland dropped to 32,000 acres, and the total number of farms dropped to 767, with a concomitant drop in population.

-Starting in the 1970s and early 1980s, the county gained a number of manufacturing companies; by 1982, there were eight manufacturers employing one-hundred people.
+Starting in the 1970s and early 1980s, the county gained a number of manufacturing companies.
+By 1982, there were eight manufacturers employing one-hundred people, which brought a slight population increase.